-Applications can be made via links available on this website at: westgatetunnelproject.vic.gov.au/neighbourhoodfund
+Applications can be made via: westgatetunnelproject.vic.gov.au/neighbourhoodfund

 Applicants must select to apply for projects that benefit either residents in Hobsons Bay City Council or Maribyrnong City Council.

 All projects will be assessed on merit against the following criteria: